maksmaisak/htn/task.md

 When the planner tries adding a task to a plan, the [`ReceiveCreatePlanSteps`](#receivecreateplansteps) function is called.
 Here task can check preconditions on and apply effects to a worldstate to which the task is given access via [a set of functions](manipulating-worldstate.md).

 ![CreatePlanSteps of GrabFirearm](_media/grab_firearm_create_plan_steps.png)
-If the given worldstate fits the preconditions, the task should call `SubmitPlanStep` after applying the effects.
+If the given worldstate fits the preconditions, the task should apply its effects and call `SubmitPlanStep`.
 No action is needed if the preconditions don't fit.
 In this example the precondition is having a valid Firearm in a specific key of the worldstate, and the effect is putting that Firearm in another key of the worldstate.

 ?> It is possible to submit multiple alternative plan steps by calling `SubmitPlanStep` multiple times.
 Each call replaces the accessed worldstate with a fresh copy without the applied effects.
 This allows producing multiple candidate plans from a single task, each with a step with a different set of effects.